benchopt/benchopt/doc/benchmark_workflow/install_benchmark.rst

 In order to make it easy to run a new benchmark, benchopt provides an interface to specify and install requirements for the various component of the benchmarks.

+- By default, calling ``benchopt install .`` will install the requirements for the benchmark, including all solvers and datasets.

-- The minimal requirements that are necessary to run the benchmark are specified in ``objective.py``.
+- The minimum requirements to run the benchmark are specified in ``objective.py``.
 They can be installed using the command ``benchopt install --minimal``.

 - The requirements that are specific to each ``Dataset/Solver`` can be